emilybruner/crown-clothing/README.md

  **Crown clothing is a fully functional ecommerce clothing store.**

 ## Motivation
 This project was to explore using redux in an ecommerce platform and learn how to use Firebase as a backend and authentication method.
 I was interested in creating an online store so I could learn how to integrate stripe into a payment system.
+I wanted to utilize redux to manage state in a large application.

 ## Deployed Site
 http://crown-clothing-store-live.herokuapp.com/